-Many of our hardware products contain tantalum, tin, tungsten and/or gold that is necessary to the functionality or production of those products.
+Many of our hardware products contain tantalum, tin, tungsten and/or gold necessary to the functionality or production of those products.
 Conflict minerals are obtained from sources worldwide, and our desire is not to eliminate those originating in the Covered Countries but rather to obtain conflict minerals from sources that do not directly or indirectly finance or benefit armed groups in the Covered Countries.
 We believe that it is important for us and other companies to support responsible in-region mineral sourcing from the Covered Countries in order to not negatively affect the economies of such countries.

-We have worked extensively for over ten years on the issue of conflict minerals and the responsible sourcing of such minerals.
+We have worked extensively for over eleven years on the issue of conflict minerals, as part of our work on responsible mineral sourcing, which we define as sourcing done in an ethical and sustainable manner that safeguards the human rights of those involved in our global supply chain.
 We recognize that broad collaborative efforts among governments, non-governmental organizations and industry are needed to identify and mitigate the risk of contributing to serious human rights abuses and conflict related to mineral extraction in the Covered Countries.
-Intel is a member of the Responsible Minerals Initiative (RMI), formerly the Conflict-Free Sourcing Initiative (CFSI), unique member code INTC and the European Partnership for Responsible Minerals (EPRM), where we collaborate with companies in the electronics and other industries (e.g. jewelry, automotive, medical instrumentation, and others) and other stakeholders to address responsible mineral sourcing issues.
-Additionally, we are members of, and provide support to, the International Tin Association's International Tin Supply Chain Initiative (iTSCi), the Better Sourcing Program (BSP), and the Public-Private Alliance for Responsible Minerals Trade (PPA), which promote responsibly sourced minerals from the DRC and adjoining countries.
+Intel is a member of the Responsible Minerals Initiative (RMI), unique member code INTC, and the European Partnership for Responsible Minerals (EPRM), where we collaborate with companies in the electronics and other industries (e.g. jewelry, automotive, medical instrumentation, and others) and other stakeholders, such as public authorities and civil society groups, to address responsible mineral sourcing issues.
+Additionally, we are members of, and provide support to, the International Tin Association's International Tin Supply Chain Initiative (ITSCi) and the Public-Private Alliance for Responsible Minerals Trade (PPA), which promote responsibly sourced minerals from the Covered Countries.
+We are also part of the CRAFT Code Committee, which assisted in the development of the Code of Risk-mitigation for Artisanal and Small-Scale Mining engaging in Formal Trade (CRAFT).